joekuku07/How-to-Integrate-Microsoft-Defender-for-Cloud-with-SIEM-Sentinel-/README.md

-# How-to-Integrate-Microsoft-Defender-for-Cloud-with-SIEM-Sentinel-
+# How-to-connect-Log-Analytics-workspaces
-**Step-by-step guide to integrating Microsoft Defender for Cloud with Microsoft Sentinel, including setting up a Log Analytics workspace in Azure.**
+**Step-by-step guide to setting up a Log Analytics workspace in Azure.**
-### **How to Integrate Microsoft Defender for Cloud with SIEM (Sentinel) – GitHub Guide**

 #### **Step 1: Create a Log Analytics Workspace**